Dimensions/Solar/CONTRIBUTING.md

 ## Git Commit Messages
 When making commits, it is improtant to have a commit message that explains what is in the commit.

-* Use the present tense ("Add feature" not "Added feature")
+* Use the present tense ("add feature" not "added feature")
-* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+* Use the imperative mood ("move cursor to..." not "moves cursor to...")
 * Limit the first line to 72 characters or less
 * Reference issues and pull requests liberally
 * Consider starting the commit message with an applicable emoji: